-Join Judy Steiner-Williams for an in-depth discussion in this video Using Modern Language Association (MLA) style, part of Writing Research Papers.
+Join Judy Steiner-Williams for an in-depth discussion in this video Using Modern Language Association (MLA) style, part of Writing a Research Paper.

 - [Instructor] The Modern Language Association…referencing style, the MLA,…is used mainly in the humanities.…Each referencing style has its own specifics,…along with some general requirements…that all the styles share.…MLA has the author and page of each source, if given,…identified in parenthesis after every reference.…This is called in-text citations.…This short description then points the reader…to the end of the research paper…for the detailed information for each source.…That complete list of sources is labeled "Works Cited".…